 '''

 computeCrisprQcMetrics(x, num.threads = 1)

-suggestCrisprQcThresholds(

-metrics,

-block = NULL,
+suggestCrisprQcThresholds(metrics, block = NULL, num.mads = 3)

-min.detected.drop = 0.1,

-num.mads = 3

-)

 filterCrisprQcMetrics(thresholds, metrics, block = NULL)

 '''

-x A matrix-like object where rows are CRISPRs and columns are cells.
-Values are expected to be counts. num.threads Integer scalar specifying the number of threads to use. metrics List with the same structure as produced by $computeCrisprQcMetrics$. block Factor specifying the block of origin (e.g., batch, sample) for each cell in metrics.
+Х A matrix-like object where rows are CRISPRs and columns are cells.
+Values are expected to be counts. nur m.threads Integer scalar specifying the number of threads to use. me trics List with the same structure as produced by $computeCrisprQcMetrics$. blo ock Factor specifying the block of origin (e.g., batch, sample) for each cell in metrics.
 Alternatively NULL if all cells are from the same block.
-For filterCrisprQcMetrics, a blocking factor should be provided if block was used to construct thresholds.
+For filterCrisprQcMetrics, a blocking factor should be provided if block was used to construct thresholds. nur m.mads Number of median from the median, to define the threshold for outliers in each metric. thi resholds List with the same structure as produced by suggestCrisprQcThresholds.